Antony-AXS/indicator.nvim/README.md

 # indicator.nvim

 ### What is Indicator.nvim ?
-indicator.nvim is a lightweight plugin that displays window numbers on the screen, making it easy to navigate through windows in a tab.
+Indicator.nvim is a lightweight plugin that displays window numbers on the screen, making it easy to navigate through windows in a tab.
 It also highlights the window you jump into, enhancing your navigation experience.